MOSES-do/sqlalchemyorm/sqlalchemyintro/notes.md

 Base.metadata.create_all(engine)

 run code in vscode using "run" and the databse will be created.
-In our case database.db
+In our case database.db in our current directory
 \*/

 Step 3: